pc611652003/Challenge01/README2.md

 5. Creating class "content-image" and "content-title" -Making CSS codes indicates their targets more obviously.
     -Grouping codes for several objects that having same design together, making code more clear.

+6. Creating class "benefits-title" and "benefits-image" -Making CSS codes indicates their targets more obviously.
+    -Grouping codes for several objects that having same design together, making code more clear.